 That left the 22 kids from Aspen cottage who were getting settled on the white bus with Gonzalez and another staff member or two, while the rest of the staff were moving toward making their own exits.

 Given the speed the fire was now moving, the bus with the 22 kids worried Mullen a lot.
-He got out of the fire truck, took Lockhart aside and explained that they shouldn’t leave.
+He got out of the fire truck, took Lockhart aside, and explained the unfortunate reality.
+They shouldn’t leave.
 It was too late.
 The fire was much too close.